lxnpub/tidyproj/README.md

 4. Use rbind to merge two dataframes "test_df" and "train_df" into a full dataframe "full_df", which has 10299 obs. of 1715 variables
 5. Extract only the mean and standard deviation columns from the feature columns, and create an extracted dataframe "extract_df"
 6. Uses descriptive activity names to name the activities in "extract_df" according to the labels described in "activity_labels.txt"
-7. Apply "melt" and "dcast" functionsto on the newly created dataframe "extract_df" to create a second, independent tidy data set "independ_data" with the average of each variable for each activity and each subject
+7. Apply "melt" and "dcast" functions on the newly created dataframe "extract_df" to create a second, independent tidy data set "independ_data" which contains the average of each variable for each activity and each subject
 8. Write the dataset "independ_data" to a text file "independent_data.txt"